NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 We can see from the cumulative density functions on the right that the resulting KS distance is the same.
 On the left we see the probability density functions of the samples and the resulting Jensen-Shannon Divergence at each point.
 Integrating over it and taking the square root gives the Jensen-Shannon distance showed.
-We can see that the resulting Jensen-Shannon distance is able to differentitate the two changes.
+We can see that the resulting Jensen-Shannon distance is able to differentiate the two changes.

 NannyML works on data hence the actual implementation splits a continuous feature into bins, calculates the relative frequency for each bin from reference and analyzed data and calculates the